How much will a session cost?

 Where will the sessions take place?

 In normal circumstances sessions are conducted in Aigburth, South Liverpool near to Aigburth train station.
 The precise address will be given to you when your first session is booked in.
-However due to COVID 19 all sessions are now being conducted online or via phone.
+However due to COVID 19 all sessions are now being conducted online.
 Online sessions are facilitated via Zoom.

 Are the sessions confidential?

 Counselling sessions are confidential this includes any notes that are written to record your session.
 However there are some circumstances, in order to work legally and ethically, in which this confidentiality agreement may be broken, and these are outlined below.